The Delta2Alpha Design Philosophy:

 What small changes can be made to improve a tool?

-It is surprising what a change in material or a slight change in geometry can have on the performance of a tool.
+It is surprising what a change in material or a slight change in geometry can have on the performance.

 When we look at designing or upgrading a product or tool, we ask, can it be improved?